Aditya10403/Java/README.md

-## <a name="b-object-oriented-programming-oop">B. Object Oriented Programming (OOP)</a>
+## <a name="c-object-oriented-programming-oop">C. Object Oriented Programming (OOP)</a>

 ### What are the concepts of OOP?
 Object-Oriented Programming (OOP) includes:
->- Abstraction
+- Abstraction
->- Encapsulation
+- Encapsulation
->- Polymorphism
+- Polymorphism
->- Inheritance
+- Inheritance
->- Predefined types must be objects
+- Predefined types must be objects
->- User-defined types must be objects
+- User-defined types must be objects
->- Operations must be performed by sending messages to objects
+- Operations must be performed by sending messages to objects

 ### Is Java 100% Object-oriented?
->Not 100%.
+Not 100%.
 Java does not satisfy all the OOP conditions because it uses eight primitive data types (Boolean, byte, char, int, float, double, long, short) which are not objects.

 ### Classes And Objects